pl31/heroku-jupyter/README.md

 ## Quick start

-After deploying this application, jupyter is password protected with a random password.
-Set the environment variable `JUPYTER_NOTEBOOK_PASSWORD` and restart you app.
+Jupyter will not start, if the environment variable `JUPYTER_NOTEBOOK_PASSWORD` was not set.

 If you want to customize your app, easiest is to fork this repository.